AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/SimpleProjectile.md

 2. Place the marble launcher in the holder in the lower $0°$ slot (uncocked to represent where the ball will be once the piston is no longer accelerating the ball up to speed, and the ball is released).

-3. Measure the height the ball will fall; place the ball into the launcher as the initial height $y_{0}$ is measured from the bottom of the ball to the floor (though the bottom of the inside of the barrel can also be used as the bottom of the ball location if that is easier to measure).
+3. Measure the height the ball will fall (as seen in {numref}`M03-simpleProjectileLauncher_meas_case-1`); place the ball into the launcher as the initial height $y_{0}$ is measured from the bottom of the ball to the floor (though the bottom of the inside of the barrel can also be used as the bottom of the ball location if that is easier to measure).
 Ensure the ruler you use has the zero meter end on the floor.
 Use a plumb bob to find and note the ball's initial position on the floor.

 4. Conduct a few test launches by pulling the piston back to the denoted notch for your launcher.
 Take mental note of where the ball is generally landing and ensure it's generally consistent.